- 1 How We Picked the Best Stores for the Best Experience

 #4 Pick Crutchfield Online

 Bottom Line: Hands down Crutchfield offers some of the best customer service, which is in part thanks to their lifetime tech support, a Godsend for those who are tech-averse.
 Their limited brand selection might be a deterrent for those looking for the budget brands (HiSense, Vizio), but they do carry the big three.
 Free shipping is available, though if you’re looking for white glove delivery you won’t find it with Crutchfield.
 That all being said, they do provide an industry 2nd best return policy of 60 days (Walmart offers 90 days as does Costco).
 Price Match: Yes, but you must contact them by phone or chat.
+If you’re trying to find the customer service and the best prices, you may want to go with Crutchfield.

 Return Policy: 60-day return policy.
 Return fee waived if the product is damaged/defective.